Beekeepers are generally placed into 3 categories: commercial, sideliner or hobbyist.

 Beekeeping is not a set-it-and-forget-it hobby.
 It’s going to require an allocation of your time that will vary based on your level of experience, size of your bee yard, time of year and sometimes unpredictable events.

-If you live in the cold north, winter will be your least active beekeeping time.
+If you live in the cold north, winter will be your least active beekeeping time by far.
 The hives should be winterized and the bees generally left alone in the cold.
 If you get some unseasonably warm weather, you might want to check their food stores.
 You may need to clean some snow off entrances for cleansing flights.
-Otherwise it’s a slow time you can use for repairing equipment and other chores.
+Otherwise, it’s a slow time you can use for repairing equipment and other chores.

 In warmer southern climates you might find beekeeping less of a time demand during winter but not to the extent you do in the north.
 A warmer climate means food sources are more readily available and the bees will still be active.
 You should pay attention to the weather and plants to determine how much attention your hives need.